Rate This App/Post:

 If you are using a poor internet connection, trying to visualize videos streamlined online might not work properly since the content is loaded too slowly.
 Downie is a simple Mac app that can help you download those videos to your computer, and then watch them by using your default media player.

-- Supports many sites – currently supports over 160 different sites (including YouTube, Vimeo, etc.) and the number is rapidly growing.
+- Supports many sites – currently support over 160 different sites (including YouTube, Vimeo, etc.) and the number is rapidly growing.

 - Postprocessing – need your video in MP4 for iTunes?
 Or want just the audio track?
 No problem, Downie can handle this for you automatically!